ttengwang/Awesome_Long_Form_Video_Understanding/README.md

 # Awesome Long-Term Video Understanding
-Real-world videos are usually long, untrimmed and contain serveral actions (events).
+Real-world videos are usually long, untrimmed, and contain several actions (events).
+Traditionally, video understanding has focused on short-term analysis, such as action recognition, video object detection/segmentation, or scene understanding in individual video frames or short video clips.
+However, with the advent of more advanced technologies and the increasing availability of large-scale video datasets, researchers have started exploring long-term video understanding.
+It involves developing methods that can recognize and understand complex activities, events, or interactions that unfold over longer durations of time.
+This includes tasks like temporal action detection, video summarization, dense video captioning, video grounding, and future event prediction, among others.

 ## Representation Learning
 * Learning from Untrimmed Videos: Self-Supervised Video Representation Learning with Hierarchical Consistency